AzwadFawadHasan/flaskCeleryRedisExample/README.md

 ### Run the app
-using the command py app.py
-then in a seperate terminal run the command celery -A app.celery worker --loglevel=info
+Make sure to create a redis account and then use that account's password and endpoint using the command py app.py then in a seperate terminal run the command celery -A app.celery worker --loglevel=info